 207 V3 Reference Diagram

-I was asked to modify a 207 with a custom panel to provide separate outputs.
-The preamplifier section at the bottom has been replaced with 6 output jacks.
-The A channel L and R outputs have been brought out to separate jacks on the left and the F channel L and R output jacks are on the right.
-The middle two jacks are B-E (i.e. without A and F) L and R outputs.
-I used a V2.0 PCB since none of the preamplifier circuitry is used.
+I was asked to modify a 207 with a custom panel to provide separate outputs for A, B-E, and F. The preamplifier section at the bottom has been replaced with 6 output jacks.
+The A channel left and right output jacks on the bottom left and the F channel left and right output jacks are on the bottom right.
+The B-E left and right output jacks are on the bottom middle.